muratk5n/thirdwave/en/README.md

 ---

-This might actually be the paper that initiated the SP wording
+This might actually be the paper that initiated the word 'stochastic parrot'
 \#ChatGPT \#DeepShit

 "On the Dangers of Stochastic Parrots..
 [One] category of risk